Gas Turbine Coatings Engineered for Durability and Performance

 Whether a mini tip repair is viable depends on the extent of damage, the condition of the parent material, and any existing coatings.
 A full evaluation is needed to determine the safest and most effective repair approach.

-What types of components can receive LSR™ coatings?
+What types of gas turbine components can receive LSR™ coatings?

-LSR™ is ideal for gas turbine hot-section components made of nickel, cobalt, or iron-based alloys.
-Both internal and external surfaces can be coated, provided they fit within furnace size limitations for diffusion heat treatment.
+LSR™ coatings are ideal for gas turbine hot-section components manufactured from nickel-, cobalt-, or iron-based alloys.
+Both internal and external surfaces can be coated, provided they meet furnace size and diffusion heat treatment requirements.

 How long does the LSR™ coating last in service?